 I thought Minecraft would be a fad with the kids, but they’re still fascinated six years on.
 Throughout this time, both kids have learned so much from the game: problem-solving, collaboration, compromise, even some basic programming skills.
 But the most surprising thing of all?
-They’ve learned a lot about money and finance!
-When teaching your kids about money can be a challenging topic to navigate, who knew a video game could be an excellent way for kids to learn critical life skills?
+They’ve learned a lot about money management and financial literacy!
+When teaching your kids about money habits can be a challenging topic to navigate, who knew that letting your kids play video games could be an excellent way for children to learn critical life skills?

 So just what valuable money lessons did my kids learn from Minecraft?
 I recently sat down with both of them for a Q&A, and here’s what they told me.

 The primary game mode in Minecraft is called Survival.
 The goal for players is to collect resources, build shelter, fight off mobs (beings or living entities in the game), manage their hunger levels, and explore the world.

 Survival mode, my kids tell me, teaches you how to strategize with limited resources.
 “Early in the game, you have to decide what you want to do with the materials you have, like whether you want to make an iron pickaxe or an iron helmet.
 An iron pickaxe is more useful because it’ll help you mine for stuff a lot faster,” the eight-year-old said.